 'Aspire, Achieve, Include' is the 2022-2025 Post-16 Employment and Skills Plan for Kirklees.
 It explains how the council, working closely with partners across the borough, will support and invest in the local employment and skills system over the next three years.
-It will contribute to the delivery and achievement of the Council Plan - in particular, the 'sustainable economy' and 'aspire and achieve' themes - and will play an important part in our recovery from the COVID-19 pandemic.
+It will contribute to the delivery and achievement of the Council Plan - in particular, the 'sustainable economy' and 'aspire and achieve' themes - and will play an important part in our ambitons for economic growth.
 It will also help us to maximise the opportunities arising from devolution, both in terms of increased local investment and the codesign of government programmes.